Leonel-Jeffrey/COMP-1827/README.md

 # COMP-1827
-It discusses about Artificial Intelligence Topics
+It discusses about Artificial Intelligence Topics python programming language